Updated October 2018 from June 2016

 Set Up Google Alerts

 Of course, it's always a good idea to set up Google Alerts for mentions of your company's brand name.
 Why is this important?
-If a customer posts a negative review about your industrial construction services, you want to respond to it ASAP.
+If a customer posts a negative review about your industrial or office product or service, you want to respond to it ASAP.
 In some cases, you can remedy the situation, turning the negative review into a positive one.
 However, time is of the essence when dealing with negative reviews, and Google Alerts can help you identify these reviews more quickly.

 Once you've set up a Google Alerts for your company's brand name, Google will send you a notification via email or text message whenever a new post is made containing your brand name.
 This doesn't necessarily mean that all Google Alerts will only consist of customer reviews, but it should catch them as well as other mentions of your brand name.